-Real Estate and Tenancy Law (III)
+Real Estate and Tenancy Law (IV)

+COVID-19 pandemic?

+[Cont.]
 If the tenant cannot use its leased premises, does it have to continue paying rent?
 The general obligation of the tenant to pay its rent shall neither cease nor be suspended by the law on mitigating the consequences of the COVID-19 pandemic in civil, insolvency and criminal procedure law.
 The landlord shall remain entitled to claim the outstanding rent payment plus interest accrued.
 Only the threat for the tenant to face the termination of the lease due to its failure to pay the rent because of the pandemic shall be excluded for the aforementioned period.
 The law therefore protects the tenant from the termination of the lease without releasing it from its payment obligations under the lease.

-Does the protection provided by the law on mitigating the consequences of the COVID-19 pandemic also exclude a termination due to nonpayment of ancillary costs?

-Pursuant to Section 2 para, 1 of the law on mitigation of the consequences of the COVID-19 pandemic in civil, insolvency and criminal procedure law, the landlord is not entitled to terminate a lease only because the tenant fails to pay the rent in the period from 1 April 2020 to 30 June 2020 due to the pandemic.
+Taking into account the recent developments in legal literature, the current situation should be discussed with and requested from the landlords by tenants with the aim to seek an amicable solution.
+In addition, any rent payments should be made subject to the reservation of the right to reclaim any overpayments in rent.
+[Update: 2 April 2020] Does the protection provided by the law on mitigating the consequences of the COVID- 19 pandemic also exclude a termination due to non- payment of ancillary costs?
+Pursuant to Section 2 para.
+1 of the law on mitigation of the consequences of the COVID- 19 pandemic in civil, insolvency and criminal procedure law, the landlord is not entitled to terminate a lease only because the tenant fails to pay the rent in the period from 1 April 2020 to 30 June 2020 due to the pandemic.
 The law does not differentiate between net rent and gross rent.
 Thus, the general principles apply.
 The rent covers the basic rent plus the current operating and ancillary costs (in particular advance payments of operating costs or lump-sum operating costs).
 The rent also includes subletting surcharges, surcharges for commercial use or the specially agreed payment for the use of furniture.
 Besides the purpose of the regulation to protect the tenant from pandemic-related terminations this understanding is also supported by the fact that the term "rent" in the case of extraordinary termination due to default of payment according to Section 543 para.
 1 no. 3 of the German Civil Code also includes the advance payments of service charges/operating costs in addition to the basic rent.

-Does the tenant have to pay interest if it does not pay its rent based on the law on mitigating the consequences of the COVID-19 pandemic?
+[Update: 2 April 2020] Does the tenant have to pay interest if it does not pay its rent based on the law on mitigating the consequences of the COVID-19 pandemic?
 The law on mitigating the consequences of the COVID 19 pandemic in civil, insolvency and criminal procedure law does not contain any special provision on the interest accrued during the tenant's default of rent payment due to the COVID-19 pandemic.
 This means that the customary default interest rate according to Section 288 para.
 2 of the German Civil Code applies.
 For consumers this currently equals 4.12% p.a., for commercial businesses 8.12% p.a.

-Can the tenant argue that the leased property is defective due to the effects of the COVID-19 pandemic?

-It is doubtful whether a tenant can successfully claim that its rent payment obligation ceases to apply due to a defect of the leased premises.
-Such a claim would require that the landlord is no longer able to make the leased premises available to the tenant for the agreed purpose due to official closure orders and that such inability would qualify as a defect of the leased premises.
+[Update: 28 May 2020] Can the tenant argue that the leased property is defective due to the effects of the It is doubtful whether a tenant can successfully claim that its rent payment obligation ceases to apply due to a defect of the leased premises.
+Such a claim would require that the landlord is no longer able to make the leased premises available to the tenant for the agreed purpose due to official closure orders and that such inability qualifies as a defect of the leased premises.